 However, the wine store staff was quite knowledgeable and friendly, and we hung out for longer than the rest of the group learning about the process and grapes of which we were so enjoying.
 We were taught that classic Brunello is aged in large barrels (10k liters) and that while the other common wine from this region, Rosso, is only aged for one year, Brunello is aged for five.
 Also, apparently locals don’t drink much Brunello themselves because it is expensive and roughly half of all the bottles, of which there are not many, are shipped abroad.

 All this is fun and games until someone gets drunk.
-Brunello’s are no joke, and after quite a few healthy pours and a case of wine under our arm, we took to the streets of Montalcino a bit silly and walked up to a fortress on the hill for a fun sunset photo shoot that produced truly awful pictures.
+Brunello’s are no joke, and after quite a few healthy pours and a case of wine under our arm, we took to the streets of Montalcino a few sheets to the wind and walked up to a fortress on the hill for a fun sunset photo shoot that produced truly awful pictures.
 We met up with the rest of the tour after snagging some delicious focaccia from a little bakery and hopped back on the minivan that dropped us right back at our hotel doorstep.

 The tour ran us 60 Euro/person, and we thought that the guide was great.
 However, we would have definitely preferred to spend the 5 hours on tour vineyard hopping instead of stopping by the one and exploring the town which was quite cute but just not what we were there for.